 Draper developed its guidance, navigation and control (GNC) software for Orion using a model-based design (MBD) environment.
-The company’s experience in flight software includes the Apollo Program, the Space Shuttle and Sierra Nevada Corp.’s Dream Chaser® spacecraft.
+The company’s experience in flight software includes the Apollo Program, the Space Shuttle and other space exploration programs.

 “The model-based development process in the aerospace sector has become indispensable for many reasons,” said Matthew Fritz, a space systems engineer at Draper who worked on the CFS.
 “Software can be developed and functionally tested very early in the project and well before any project hardware is even available.
 In this way, Draper’s approach fits hand in glove with NASA’s vision for CFS to be platform- and project-independent.”